Big Spring area will be closed Nov 8 & 9 and Dec 12 - 14

 In many cases the Endangered Species Act and other laws may also apply.

-The sequestration includes eliminating Round Spring Cave tours for 2013.
-Please check back to this page for the latest information or updates.
 The National Park Service conducts two hour lantern tours for the public.
 These somewhat strenuous "underground hikes" are limited to the first 15 people.
 Wear sturdy shoes and bring a jacket or sweater, as it is cool in the cave.
-Tours are offered daily, at 10:00 and 2:00, during the summer months.
+Tours are offered daily, at 10:00 and 2:00, during the summer months from Memorial Day weekend through Labor Day.
 Tickets are $5.00 for adults, $2.00 for children.
 Tickets go on sale 30 minutes before each tour and there are no reservations.

 PLEASE do not bring any clothing, footwear or equipment into the cave that has been in any caves.
 This is to prevent spread of White Nose Syndrome, a fatal disease of bats.